-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+$\ ^{\boxtimes}$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Z VOLKTERET REFORT TORSOMVI To section is on is(a) of the secontil Es Encina (de lici di 1)04 For the quarterly period ended March 31, 2023 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For t he transition period fromto Commission file number: 001-38226 LIED GAMING & ENTERTAINMENT INC. et Name of Registrant as Specified in Its Charter) Delaware 82-1659427 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 745 Fifth Ave, Suite 500 New York, NY 10151 (Address of principal executive offices) (646) 768-4240 (Issuer's telephone number) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock AGAE NASDAQ Capital Market Check whether the issuer (1) filed all reports required to be filed registrant was required to file such reports), and (2) has been subjective. ect to such filing requirements for the past 90 days.
-Y es ⊠ No □ Indicate by check mark whether the registrant has submitted el- (§232.405 of this chapter) during the preceding 12 months (or for Indicate by check mark whether the registrant is a large accelerated company.
-See definitions of "large accelerated filer", "accelerated Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the reaccounting standards provided pursuant to Section 13(a) of the Exc n period for complying with any new or revised financia Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □No⊠ As of May 10, 2023, 37,398,120 shares of common stock, par value ne \$0.0001 per share, were outstanding.
+1 For the quarterly period ended June 30, 2023 ☐ TRANSITION REPORT PURSUAN T TO SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For the transition period fromto Commission file number: 001-38226 LIED GAMING & ENTERTAINMENT INC. act Name of Registrant as Specified in Its Charter) Delaware 82-1659427 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 745 Fifth Ave, Suite 500 New York, NY 10151 (Address of principal executive offices) (646) 768-4240 (Issuer's telephone number) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock AGAE NASDAQ Capital Market Check whether the issuer (1) filed all reports required to be file registrant was required to file such reports), and (2) has been sub-lindicate by check mark whether the registrant has submitted (§232.405 of this chapter) during the preceding 12 months (or following the check mark whether the registrant is a large accelerated company.
+See definitions of "large accelerated filer", "accelerated" ject to such filing requirements for the past 90 days.
+You electronically every Interactive Data File required to a such shorter period that the registrant was required to exated filer, an accelerated filer, a non-accelerated filer. es ⊠ No □ be submitted pursuant to Rule 405 of Regulation S-3 submit such files).
+Yes ⊠ No □ er, a smaller reporting company or an emerging growth Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company Tool decelerated their Emerging growth company If an emerging growth company, indicate by check mark if the r accounting standards provided pursuant to Section 13(a) of the E n period for complying with any new or revised financia Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes ı No ⊠ As of August 9, 2023, 37,004,273 shares of common stock, par v alue \$0.0001 per share, were outstanding.